asweeney86/blog/content/post/webassembly-1.md

 # helloworld.c to WASM the Easy Way

 The example above required a lot of steps to get a simple example working.
 Not having a `libc` available to use makes porting any code challenging.
 Luckily there is already a project that fills this gap: [Emscripten](http://kripken.github.io/emscripten-site).
 Emscripten is an entire toolchain/environments that comes with everything you need to get started, including a port of `libc` using [musl](https://www.musl-libc.org/).
-It also comes with a few other ports that make porting/building an app targeting WASM easier.
+It also comes with a few other library ports that make porting/building an app targeting WASM easier.

 **Available Ports:**